trueai-org/midjourney-proxy/README.en.md

 - `User`: Only allowed to use the drawing interface, cannot log in to the backend.
 - `Administrator`: Can log in to the backend, view tasks, configurations, etc.

+#### Default User Instructions

+- When starting the site, if the `AdminToken` has not been set previously, the default admin token will be: `admin`

 > For version 3.x, this configuration is not needed.
 Please use the GUI for any modifications.